Search This Blog

 Myths, Super Heroes and Real People

 The issue is making something new available in our multi-dimensional, weirdly disconnected world.
-Buddhist practice predates Christianity by several hundred years, but really it’s little more than a generation old in the West.
-If it were a product like the iPhone, proponents might apply Apple’s high tech marketing tools though I fear we might misfire the synapses and get a ham radio set instead of a shiny device with the cool logo.
+Buddhist practice predates Christianity by several hundred years, but really, it’s little more than a generation old in the West.
+If it were a product like the iPhone, proponents might apply Apple’s high-tech marketing tools, though I fear we might misfire the synapses and get a ham radio set instead of a shiny device with the cool logo.
 What we expect and what can be delivered--will they match up?
 It might be helpful to cut through some of the zigzags that are already visible in the landscape.

 James Ford recently posted a fairly detailed précis of the various conventions and forms that have been handed to us for labeling our Zen teachers, and perhaps identifying their skill set, Holders of Lineage: A Small Meditation on Leadership in Contemporary Western Zen Buddhist Sanghas.
-If you’re in the market for a Zen teacher, you will quickly learn about Roshi and Sensei, but as with any title there are hidden meanings, nuances and misunderstandings attached.
-I suppose that we could call Roshis Bishops, and from a certain perspective it makes sense.
+If you’re in the market for a Zen teacher, you will quickly learn about Roshi and Sensei, but as with any title, there are hidden meanings, nuances, and misunderstandings attached.
+I suppose that we could call Roshis Bishops, and from a certain perspective, it makes sense.
 The crossover from East to West has been littered with misunderstandings at both ends.
 In the Western Jodo Shinshu, the presiding priest in a jurisdiction is in fact called Bishop, but is Pure Land Buddhism some version of Methodism?
 Where does that leave Zen?
 In the Pennsylvania wilderness?

 Stuart Lachs has written persuasively about the role of the Roshi, and this blurry area where East meets West.
 (Cf the provocative title "When the Saints Go Marching In: Modern Day Zen Hagiography").
 I hesitate to blur the edges of his argument.
 I concur that making any Roshi into some kind of irrefutable font of wisdom is a sure way of setting up for disappointment, but my thesis is that we in the West have set up our own set of expectations that can be equally debilitating.

-As James points out, different skills and talents may or may not be present in all teachers; or they may be available to varying degrees which may or may not overlap.
-Let me add a footnote to James’s piece: time, place and circumstance call forth a particular skill set.
+As James points out, different skills and talents may or may not be present in all teachers, or they may be available to varying degrees, which may or may not overlap.
+Let me add a footnote to James’s piece: time, place, and circumstance call forth a particular skill set.
 In our brief history, we have so far relied on the genius of a few pioneering teachers who were, and are, to varying degrees charismatic, skilled in directing people in meditation practice, and very resourceful in using the materials at hand, building out zendos in their garages.

-The first generation of teachers, both Asian and Western, have left us a legacy.
-We’re already a generation away from our Asian teachers; a whole new generation of homegrown American and European teachers have authorized a new crop of dharma heirs, and although I think for the most part that they’ve served the dharma well, there have been a few who would give a bathtub full of bodhisattvas pause.
+The first generation of teachers, both Asian and Western, has left us a legacy.
+We’re already a generation away from our Asian teachers; a whole new generation of homegrown American and European teachers has authorized a new crop of dharma heirs, and although I think for the most part that they’ve served the dharma well, there have been a few who would give a bathtub full of bodhisattvas pause.

-From my reading Suzuki Roshi was a fairly ordinary temple priest from Japan who blossomed in America and became the stuff of legend.
+From my reading, Suzuki Roshi was a fairly ordinary temple priest from Japan who blossomed in America and became the stuff of legend.
 His successor, Richard Baker, is a particular kind of entrepreneurial genius.
 If he’d left Harvard a few years later and hit the golden shores of California when the Silicon Valley was being born, he might have become a Gates or an Ellison.
 He’s certainly much smarter than Zuckerberg.
-Instead we had the luck of his finding his way to the Sotoshu in Japantown.
+Instead, we had the luck of his finding his way to the Sotoshu in Japantown.
 His personality, charisma and skill set created the San Francisco Zen Center as a platform for Suzuki.
 He matched the role Suzuki Roshi entrusted to him.
-Acknowledging this, old time students still call Baker “Roshi'' instead of the familiar first name basis adopted by the second wave.
+Acknowledging this, old-time students still call Baker “Roshi'' instead of the familiar first-name basis adopted by the second wave.

-Lachs deconstructs the enlightenment myth of transmission in terms of something added, and misunderstood, during the dharma’s transport to the Western shores.
+Lachs deconstructs the enlightenment myth of transmission in terms of something added and misunderstood during the dharma’s transport to the Western shores.
 There is a lot to consider in his analysis, but I am equally interested in Richard Baker’s seemingly endless creativity for adapting traditional forms.
 Old wine in new skin.
 I don’t think that there is any Westerner who is more careful of traditional Japanese priestly rituals while at the same time being extremely resourceful, creating innovative ways of combining livelihood and practice.
 Some ventures were more successful than others, but Baker built a large, successful center with several campuses, and he opened the first secluded Zen monastery in the West.
 Maezumi and Glassman also created large and important institutions, but, at least from my reading, they relied more on some very creative people who were attracted to the practice.
-Not that Suzuki and Richard didn’t attract bright and creative people, but they were always in Baker’s shadow which, in my view, was as much the source of the upheaval at Zen Center as any alleged sexual impropriety.
+Not that Suzuki and Richard didn’t attract bright and creative people, but they were always in Baker’s shadow, which, in my view, was as much the source of the upheaval at Zen Center as any alleged sexual impropriety.

-A marginal note, not meant to disparage any particular teacher, it seems that when I hold impermanence close and real, not becoming obsessed with real estate or dependent on income from student housing fees, my practice becomes more free and expansive.
+A marginal note, not meant to disparage any particular teacher, it seems that when I hold impermanence close and real, not becoming obsessed with real estate or dependent on income from student housing fees, my practice becomes freer and expansive.
 That might be just my experience.
 As I age, schlepping cushions up and down country roads has lost its Dharma Bums romanticism.
-However, holing up in cheap rooms in a gentrifying ghetto might even lead Roshi to becoming a Grumpy Old Man.
+However, holing up in cheap rooms in a gentrifying ghetto might even lead Roshi to become a Grumpy Old Man.
 Some facts of life are inescapable.

 I am grateful to the many Buddhist teachers who have done everything they’ve done to plant dharma seeds here in the West.
-In my estimation all the teachers I mentioned above deserve the revered title of Roshi.
+In my estimation, all the teachers I mentioned above deserve the revered title of Roshi.
 Each very willingly shared their meditation experience.
-Each was unique, some even quirky truth be told, but I revere their teaching.
+Each was unique, some even quirky, truth be told, but I revere their teaching.
 They helped me in ways I didn't expect.
 They made a difference in my life, and I don’t know if they were enlightened.

 Although I had to pick and choose from my heap of memories to create this SNL Zen sketch, each of the characteristics I highlight I’ve overheard in Zen centers.
 I confess to making up the character of the “Super Roshi,” but the “Lady in Sneakers” comes from a dharma talk by a woman who has received transmission.
 I intended for them to be funny, but blog posts don't allow for hearing feedback chuckles.
 These myths are also the stuff that fuels expectations.
 We’ve all heard some variations of these myths, and I submit that they stand in our way as much as “Transmitted Enlightenment Roshi.”